 Skin and wool: Cherry pink covered with dense, fine quality wool of good staple.

-White specks on face, ears and legs
+White patches or mottling on the face, ears and / or legs

 Thick, coarse, long, pricked or drooping ears